not-enough-ram/ArasakaAssetManager/README.md

 - **Asset Cataloguing**: Organize your digital assets with ease, allowing for quick searching, tagging, and retrieval.
 - **Access Control**: Manage user permissions to ensure that sensitive assets are protected and only available to authorized personnel.

+## Technologies used

+- Vue3
+- Nuxt
+- Tailwind

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.